RolePoloGame/Let-The-Steam-Off/README.md

 ## Why should I play LtSO?
 Honestly we have no idea.
 But it's free, so why not give it a try?

+## Our Roles
+- Eryk
+Our 3D artist and 3D animator.
+He's responsible for creating art for the game.
+- Jordan
+Our Controler & AI developer.
+He's responsible for the most of gameplay and character controler elements.
+- Grzegorz
+Our Level Developer.
+He's responsible for implementation of level-generation and it's expansion.
+- Przemek
+Our Project Manager.
+He's responsible for designing the game, managing the team and providing assistance as the most experienced member of the team.